 Firefighter Behavioral Health Alliance Scholarship Information

-Firefighter Behavioral Health Alliance Scholarships provide higher education financial assistance to the children and spouses of firefighters who took their lives.
+Firefighter Behavioral Health Alliance Scholarships provide higher education financial assistance to the children, spouses and partners of firefighters who took their lives.
 Jeff Dill, founder of Firefighter Behavioral Health Alliance, has created a scholarship program in memory of those who have struggled with personal issues in their lives and felt suicide was their only way to remove their internal pain and suffering.
-For over three years FBHA has devoted their efforts to educating firefighters and EMS personnel on suicide prevention and awareness.
+For over 11 years FBHA has devoted their efforts to educating firefighters and EMS personnel on suicide prevention and awareness.

 FBHA’s commitment and leadership in the industry has led to developing this scholarship program for surviving family members.
-The names on the scholarships are in memory of family members that the founder, Jeff Dill, has developed close and personal relationships with over the past years.
-They are as follows:
+The previous program awarded all of the funds donated specifically for the scholarships in memory of family members below:

-If you or your organization would like to donate to the Firefighter Behavioral Health Alliance Scholarship program, please visit our website and go to the “Support the Scholarship Program” page.
-Thank you.
+If you or your organization would like to donate to the Firefighter Behavioral Health Alliance Scholarship program, please visit the “Ways to Help” tab on our website and make your donation on the Thank you.